andrewevag/ggec/README.md

 2. Possible offsets when calling functions
     1. +1 local nested function -> call using your own environment
-    2. 0  recursion or nested function on same level -> call using the environment you were called with.
+    2. 0  recursion or nested function on same level -> call using the environment you were called with. |nestingLevelOfTheCalle - youNestingLevel| + 1.
-    3. <0 functions that you are inside of -> get the environment to call climping up |nestingLevelOftheCalle - yourNestingLevel|.
+    3. <0 functions that you are inside of -> get the environment to call climping up |nestingLevelOftheCalle - yourNestingLevel| + 1.

+**In the symbol table for every function we need it's context.**

 # Known bugs